maximelovino/SGML_Linter/README.md

 ```

 ## How to use it?
-To compile and run the program, you can just the `make` target called `run` with the file that you want to check.
+To compile and run the program, you can just use the `make` target called `run` with the file that you want to check.
 The syntax is
 ```
 make run FILE=<filename>